-Because Shopify was founded to support e-Commerce sellers, it has great scalability and offers many built-in features for small businesses looking to expand.
-Its unlimited product listing and complex inventory management, marketing tools, and shipping features allow you to find the right arrangement for your sell volume.
+Because Shopify was founded to support eCommerce sellers, it has great scalability and offers many built-in features for small businesses looking to expand.
+Its unlimited product listings and complex inventory management, marketing tools, and shipping features allow you to find the right arrangement for your sell volume.

 It is also more difficult to export pages, products, or blogs out of Squarespace.
-You are restricted to exporting only 2000 physical or services products, and you cannot export digital goods.
-So for those looking to grow their business beyond a certain product type or have a huge product inventory, this can be a problem.
+You are restricted to exporting only 2000 physical or service products, and you cannot export digital goods.
+So, for those looking to grow their business beyond a certain product type or have a huge product inventory, this can be a problem.

 Not so with Shopify.
 It allows product import and export with no limitations, and for large volume uploads of digital goods, you can use a third-party app like FetchApp.

 Security and Payment features

 Both platforms include SSL certificates and secured payments, but Shopify offers a lot more options with third-party Payment Gateways.

 The eCommerce giant offers 100 payment options that include Amazon Pay and Google Pay, but it does charge transaction fees (0.5%-2% depending on your plan) and credit card fees.

 Squarespace, by contrast, does not charge transaction fees in its Basic or Advanced Commerce plans but charges a 3% transaction fee in its Business Plan.
 It only supports PayPal, Apple Pay, and Stripe.